rash/bot-detection/README.md

 ### Cons

- - Tools such as [Selenium](https://www.selenium.dev) and [Puppeteer](https://pptr.dev) run JavaScript, allowing some bots to get around this detection vector.
+ - Tools such as [Selenium](https://www.selenium.dev) and [Puppeteer](https://pptr.dev) run JavaScript, allowing some bots to get around this detection method
  - Privacy conscious individuals may have JavaScript disabled

+ # Spoofing Detection
+ In order to get around the [User Agents](#user-agents) detection method, most bots change their user agent to one of a real web browser.
+This can be detected in many ways, such as checking for support for browser specific features and the order in which headers are sent.

+### Pros

+ - Generally reveals the true identity of a bot

+### Cons

+ - Headless browsers will generally get around this detection method
+ - Privacy conscious users may spoof their user agent
+ - Details used to determine the true identity of a bot can change over time, which could cause problems down the line